dkettchen/gender_census_2024_data/methodology.md

 2) that we were wrong about what we thought caused it (amab ignorance about our fun new nb labels) and our approach to "solving" it (awareness raising for said nb labels) didn't work ((this point is hard bc fragile femininity says we are not allowed to be wrong ever -> we need to question and overcome that to be and do better for our siblings!))

-3) do literally any amount of outreach work and do not constrain ourselves to certain labels/language usage, notably when we have a project we want the whole community to be involved in (ex. include and encourage language other than just "nonbinary" as a default, ex. crosspost our survey on relevant subreddits)
+3) do literally any amount of outreach work and do not constrain ourselves to certain labels/language usage, notably when we have a project we want the whole community to be involved in (ex. include and encourage language other than just "nonbinary" as a default, ex. crosspost our survey on relevant other sites)